St Francis

 We have done a number of major maintenance items and upgrades with the engines and saildrives, including:

-• Protecting the aluminum saildrives from the copper bottom paint
+• Protected the aluminum saildrives from our copper bottom paint with Trilux 33 non-copper antifoul.

-• Replacing the 2-bladed fixed propeller with a 3-bladed Kiwi Prop
+• Replaced the 2-bladed fixed propellers with 3-blade 13x16 Kiwi Props

 See everything we have done to maintain and upgrade our saildrives on the Engines and Saildrives page.